omidarmat/onLearn/c.md

 C behaves a little complicated when it comes to array variables and pointers.
 Let's review some facts from before.

 Array variables are like pointers.
-They are NOT pointers, but they can be used a pointers.
+They are NOT pointers, but they can be used as pointers.
 When you define an array like this:

 ```c
 char quote[] = "Cookies make you fat";